BradHutchings/Mmojo-Server/README.md

 ## About Mmojo Server
 Welcome to Mmojo Server version 3!

 This repository is the "Easy Button" for deploying and building [llama.cpp](https://github.com/ggml-org/llama.cpp) for your PC, laptop, or server.
+The audience for this repo is developers and people who get their hands dirty with computers.
+Regular users can visit [Mmojo.net](https://mmojo.net) for Mmojo products meant for them.

 Mmojo Server is a private, local LLM server:
 - All defaults support private, local LLM usage.
 No logs by default.
 No cloud queries.
 No user accounts.
 No shared server over your network.
 Cues and completions &mdash; aka prompts and answers &mdash; do not leave your computer unless you make them leave your computer.
 - Mmojo Server sports a humane completion-style user interface as its default, and offers a traditional chat user interface for those who want that.
 You don't have to pretend to chat with a robot!
 - Mmojo Server extends llama-server from the llama.cpp project.
 Mmojo Server is kept up to date with llama.cpp source weekly.
+- Mmojo Server supports the OpenAI API.
+If you're building an "AI-powered" app, using Mmojo Server will save you from cloud token bills.
 - Mmojo Server can be built as an Actual Portable Executable (APE), allowing one executable to run on Windows, macOS, and Linux, on both x86_64 and aarch64 (arm64) CPU architectures.
 It is the easiest way to get started with a local or hosted LLM.
 - Mmojo Server can also be built for specific operating systems and architectures, optimized for a particular computer, or built to run on a wide selection of CPUs in a CPU family.